High performance computing

 Applicants requiring access to HPC facilities, must indicate on the Je-S form that research council facilities are required, state which, and justify the anticipated resource request.

-For ARCHER and NEXCS an estimate of how much, in allocation units, (AU) is required.
-Applicants requesting in excess of 160 million allocation units (MAU) in any one year must also submit the HPC 'new' (facility) form together with the Je-S form.
+For ARCHER2 an estimate of how much, in compute units (CU), is required.
+Applicants requesting in excess of 500 thousand compute units (kCU) in any one year must also submit the HPC 'new' (facility) form together with the Je-S form.

 All applicants should contact the relevant consortia leader prior to submission.